pkarsy/rfboot/help/Installation.md

 RX   | TX
 DTR NC | GRN NC

-**Note the DTR is not connected wich means no autoreset.** This is VERY importand for the intended use of the module.
+**Note the DTR is not connected, wich means no autoreset.** This is VERY importand for the intended use of the module.
 No jumper cables are required.
 The male FTDI socket fits to the female proMini.
 Just warp/cut the DTR pin to prevent connection.